GithuBarry/DocIE-Probing/README.md

 - Comprehensive probing framework for analyzing model representations
 - Support for both full text and sentence-level processing
 - Tools for data preprocessing, model training, and analysis

-## Notes for Users

-- Each model directory contains its own README with specific setup instructions
-- The repository supports both the MUC and WikiEvents datasets with various preprocessing options
-- The probing framework allows analysis of different aspects of model representations
-- Tools are provided for both training new models and analyzing existing ones

-This repository provides a complete framework for experimenting with document-level event extraction and analyzing model behaviors through probing tasks.